 In order to ensure that the aids were given to the countries in line with the state aid policy, supranational supervision needs to be assisted with national level supervision (European Commission, 2013).
 The Commission, together with the NCAs has been closely associated with the restructuring of the financial sector to ensure that the massive support necessary to keep those institutions alive in difficult macroeconomic environment does not result in undue distortions of competition (European Commission, 2011).
-Work sharing between the enforcers in the network has generally been unproblematic.
+Work sharing between the enforcers in the relationship has generally been unproblematic.
 Five years of experience have confirmed that the flexible and pragmatic arrangements introduced by Regulation 1/2003 and the Network Notice work well (European Commission, 2008).
 Discussions on case allocation have come up in very few cases and have been resolved swiftly73.
 The divisions of work are as follows74:

-- The joint statement of the Council and the Commission on the Functioning of the Network of Competition Authorities explains that as many cases as possible will be dealt by a single NCA or http://ec.europa.eu/competition/publications/annual report/2011/part2 en.pdf
+- The joint statement of the Council and the Commission on the Functioning of the Network of Competition Authorities explains that as many cases as possible will be dealt by a single NCA or the EC.
+Where an agreement or practice substantially affects more than one member state, http://ec.europa.eu/competition/publications/annual_report/2011/part2_en.pdf